Laura welcomes new MSc and PhD students

 Dr. Nimmon is the recipient of the prestigious Arthritis Society New Investigator Salary Award (2015-2018) in support of her study that examines the nature of relational power as an enabler and barrier to enacting coordinated patient centered care.
 She is also the recipient of a research award funded by donors to St. Paul’s Foundation (2016-2017) for her study that explores the meaning of relationships in end of life care and a co-recipient of a research grant from the Canadian Respiratory Research Network (2017-2018) for a study that explores knowledge translation mechanisms for educating COPD patients.

 Dr. Nimmon’s scientific interests are in the intersection of meaning making, power, language and relationships, particularly in the contexts of team based chronic disease care and end of life care.
 She has expertise in social network theory, communication, qualitative research, and health professions education research.
-Outside of work, Dr. Nimmon enjoys spending time with her family on the southern gulf islands.
+Outside of work, Dr. Nimmon finds the most meaning being a wife and mother.

 Laura brings a perspective to the broad field of health professional education research that is shaped by her training in the fields of medicine, sociology, anthropology, and sociolinguistics.
 Her approach emphasizes how social interactions, power relations, cognition, language, and identity are always co-produced and bound to context.
 In her current program of research, she uses ethnographic methods, social network analysis, activity theory and genre theory to explore how distributed chronic disease healthcare teams enact patient-centered care within webs of power and influence.
 Laura enjoys working together with interdisciplinary research teams to solve complex sociological problems that occur in various health professions practice contexts.